Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

 One User can be joined to more than one Group as well.
-A sample image of the User and Group Accounts control is given below and we will examine how the User SMITHJOHN's Security credentials are appearing in the Control.
+A sample image of the User and Group Accounts control is given below, and we will examine how the User SMITHJOHN's Security credentials appear in the Control.

 In the User Name control, SMITHJOHN is selected.
-The Group Account name Users are appearing under the label Member indicating that he belongs to that Group Account only.
-If you look under the Available Group List you can see that the Users Group Account is appearing there also.
-Unlike the Users Group Account other Group Accounts shown there are created manually for different Groups of Users.
+The Group Account name Users are appearing under the label Member, indicating that they belong to that Group Account only.
+If you look under the Available Group List, you can see that the Users Group Account is appearing there also.
+Unlike the Users Group Account, other Group Accounts shown there are created manually for different Groups of Users.

-At the end part of last week's main program CreateUser the following code segment is doing exactly what we did manually in the above paragraph:
+At the end of last week's main program, CreateUser, the following code segment is doing exactly what we did manually in the above paragraph:

 . . .